firoagni/ai-development-tutorials/README.md

 1. **`LLMs_explained.md`**: A comprehensive guide that explains how Large Language Models work, covering essential concepts like tokens, embeddings, and the transformer architecture.
 This will give you a solid understanding of the technology you'll be working with.

 2. **`ai_solution_building_guide.md`**: A practical guide that covers key architectural patterns and best practices for building AI solutions, including:
-   - Workflows vs. Agents: Understanding when to use each approach
+   - Workflows vs. Agents: Understanding the trade-offs and when to use each approach
-   - Function calling and tool integration
+   - Fundamentals of Building Your Own Agent
+   - Model Context Protocol (MCP)
-   - Context engineering fundamentals
+   - Importance of Context engineering
+   - Retrieval-Augmented Generation (RAG) techniques
-   - Design patterns for AI solutions
+   - Safety considerations for AI systems
-   - Model Context Protocol (MCP) overview
+   - Understanding Context window, Context rot and positional bias in LLMs
+   - How AI Coding Assistants Work
+   - AI Solutions: Where to Use and When Not To

 These documents will provide you with the theoretical foundation and architectural understanding needed to make the most of the tutorials.